Formal Methods in AI

 The group works with academic and industrial partners on open-source tools, benchmarks, and case studies in robotics, cyber-physical systems, and foundation models.

-For collaborations or student opportunities, get in touch via abc@xyz.ac.uk.
+For collaborations or student opportunities, please get in touch via e-mail: francesco[dot]belardinelli[at]imperial.ac.uk.